clemson-cal/vapor/README.md

 ### Examples

-`./configure`: Generates a Makefile with rules to build targets using a default set of modes
+`./configure`: Generates a Makefile with rules to build targets using a default set of modes, or otherwise the modes named in the `system.json` file.

-`./configure --modes omp gpu`: Creates targets in omp and gpu modes
+`./configure --enable-cuda`: Creates targets also with gpu modes

 `./configure --stdout`: Dumps the Makefile to the terminal